 Designated Smoking Areas

-- Pre-security: outside near the entrance of the Cargo Road employee parking lot.
+- Pre-security (landside): outside near the entrance of the Cargo Road employee parking lot.
+Use this spot if you are being dropped off, picked up, or have not yet gone through the checkpoint.

-- Post-security: outdoors near the Field Maintenance Building, the only option available to passengers who have already cleared the checkpoint.
+- Post-security (airside): outdoors near the Field Maintenance Building — the only option for passengers who have already cleared security and want to smoke without leaving the secure area.

 Summary